finominfo/pgrep/README.md

 - max-files - sets the maximum number of files wich is read at the same time

 **ids.txt**
-- This file contains the expressions will be looked for
+- This file contains the expressions will be looked for in files

 **./zip**
 - In this folder the files should be copied which will be searched.